 you can take some or all the pension benefits you have built up, helping you ease into retirement.

 If you take flexible retirement before your Normal Pension Age your benefits may be reduced because of early payment, unless your employer agrees to waive all or part of the reduction.
 If your employer agrees to flexible retirement, you will still receive your pay from your job on the reduced hours or grade and can continue paying into the L G P S, building up further benefits in the Scheme.
 Flexible retirement is at the discretion of your employer and they must set out their policy in a published statement.

+The U K Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+See ‘planned increase to normal minimum pension age’.

 What if I carry on working after my Normal Pension Age?

 If you carry on working after your Normal Pension Age you will continue to pay into the L G P S, building up further benefits.
 When you eventually retire you will receive your pension unless you choose to delay taking it.
 Your pension must be paid by age 75.
 Your pension will be paid at an increased rate because it will be paid for a shorter time.

+Planned increase to normal minimum pension age

+The U K Government has announced that the earliest age you can take your pension will increase from age 55 to 57 with effect from 6 April 2028.
+This does not apply if you have to take your pension early due to ill health.

+You could be protected from this increase if you joined the L G P S in Scotland before 4 November 2021.
+You could also be protected if you transferred a previous pension into the L G P S if certain conditions are met.
+However, you will only be able to use this protection when you take your L G P S pension if the L G P S rules allow you to take your pension before age 57.

+The Scottish Government makes the L G P S rules.
+It has not yet confirmed if it will allow members who qualify for protection to take their L G P S pension before age 57, from 6 April 2028.

+We will update this guide when the Scottish Government changes the scheme rules to take account of the increase to the normal minimum pension age.

 How does my pension keep its value?